Roger Casement’s Ballycastle Home

 Description

 At Murlough Bay near Ballycastle, we visit the site of the Roger Casement Memorial.
-Casement had wanted to be buried at this spot but was interred instead in Glasnevin Cemetry in Dublin.
+Casement had wanted to be buried at this spot but was interred in Glasnevin Cemetry in Dublin due to the conditions set out by the British government.
 An annual commemoration takes place here instead.

 Footage includes shots of Casement’s childhood home, Magherintemple House.